 Investigating how effective the drug Ravulizumab is as a treatment for Complement-Inhibitor-Naïve Patients with gMG.

-According to Dale J. Lange, MD, Chairman of Neurology and Neurologist-in-Chief at HSS, TeleHealth works just like Skype or FaceTime, but in a HIPAA-compliant network that ensures the safety and security of patient information.
+HSS Virtual Care works just like FaceTime or a video chat on Facebook, but in a HIPAA-compliant network that ensures the safety and security of patient information.
 Patients can make a formal appointment, but instead of coming to HSS to see a physician, the appointment is conducted virtually.

 (Adapted from an article in the April 2017 issue of Neuromuscular News.)